 Introduction

-“The concept that mechanical dispersion is driven by a variance in velocity, rather than by the concentration gradient in the classical Fickian model, is a widely accepted principle, but it is a concept for which a practical implementation is lacking and unproven.
-The groundwater community needs and eagerly awaits a theoretical development that provides support for this theory and that offers a reasonable and practical way to implement it.”
+“The idea that mechanical dispersion is essentially driven by a velocity variations, rather than by the concentration gradients as in the classical Fickian model, is a widely accepted.
+Yet, it is a concept for which a practical numerical implementation is still lacking and unproven.
+The groundwater community has been waiting for a theory-based development that supports this theory and offers a reasonable and practical way to implement it.”
 (Comment in a review of a previous version of the manuscript, Groundwater 2025).

-As a next step in the development of the method of Advective Transport Phenomena (ATP) as published in De Lange (2020, 2022, 2024), the present work aims to fill the theoretical gap mentioned above and to deepen the understanding of mechanical dispersion in the groundwater community.
+As a next step in the development of the method of Advective Transport Phenomena (ATP) as published in De Lange (2020, 2022, 2024), the present work aims to fill the theoretical gap mentioned above and to deepen the understanding of mechanical dispersion in groundwater.
 A new parameter for dispersive mass transport is presented that is intended to replace the classical dispersivity parameter in numerical modeling.

-In the method of ATP (De Lange 2020), mechanical dispersion describes the spread of water particles generated by flow through heterogeneities in the aquifer at sub-model scale meaning at local-scale as in (Dagan 1989, figure 3.n) and instead of at micro-scale or pore-scale as in classical dispersion theory (Bear, Molz, Neumann, Batu).
-The dimensions of the process at local scale are indicated in figure NN in Kinzelbach and Name (REF) that shows heterogeneous zones or gravel pockets in a sandy aquifer in the range of one to tens of meters.
-This is supported by the values of the characteristic lengths reported from large field experiments all over the world (De Lange, 2022).
+De Lange 2020, describes the spread of water particles caused by conductivity variations in the aquifer at sub-model scale.
+This means at local-scale as in (Dagan 1989, figure 3.n) and not at micro-scale or pore-scale as is assumed in classical dispersion theory (Bear, Molz, Neumann, Batu).
+The dimensions of the process at local scale are indicated in figure NN in Kinzelbach and Name (REF), which shows heterogeneous zones or gravel pockets in a sandy aquifer in the range of one to tens of meters.
+This is supported by the values of the characteristic lengths reported from large field experiments, which have been carried out all over the world (De Lange, 2022).

 The conceptual model of ATP is fundamentally different from that of classical theory (Bear, Dagan) and leads to a set of equations for distinguished situations.
 In ATP, mechanical dispersion occurs while water particles are moving, so in longitudinal direction of the groundwater flow.
 In a model. it is additional to transport processes at average velocity in the aquifer or in a model cell.
 In the present work, dispersion is considered to occur along a flow path as may come from a numerical model.
-As a first step on the way to an implementation in numerical modeling, a set of applicable equations is presented and a demonstration is given of the development over time of two clouds of water particles or plumes as may occur in a weakly and strongly heterogeneous aquifer.
+As a first step on the way to an implementation in numerical modeling, a set of applicable equations is presented and a demonstration is given of the development over time of two clouds of dissolved particles or plumes as may occur in a weakly and strongly heterogeneous aquifer.